- Departments I - W

-The Irving Public Library welcomes the opportunity to work with community volunteers and students in a variety of ways at the three library locations.
-Volunteers help the library provide an enhanced level of service to citizens and visitors, while in turn providing much appreciated assistance to the library staff.
+The Irving Public Library welcomes the opportunity to work with community volunteers and students in a variety of ways at its three library locations.
+Volunteers help the library provide an enhanced level of service to citizens and visitors, while in turn providing much appreciated assistance to library staff.

 - Assist library staff with programs/classes

 - Assist the public with basic computer usage

 - Prepare craft supplies and program materials

 - Complete various tasks throughout the Library system